 When to prune

-The late dormant season (later winter to early spring) is best for most pruning.
+The late dormant season (late winter to early spring) is best for most pruning.

 Pruning in late winter, just before spring growth starts, leaves fresh wounds exposed for only a short length of time before new growth begins the wound sealing process.
 Another advantage of dormant pruning is that it's easier to make pruning decisions without leaves obscuring plant branch structure.